Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README.md

 ## Notes & tips

 - The program skips files that are likely still being written.
-A `*_lightyield.root` file is used only if it is at least **1 MB**, its size is stable in a short internal check (~500 ms), and its last modification time is at least **60 seconds** in the past.
+A `*_lightyield.root` file is used only if it is at least **10 KB**, its size is stable in a short internal check (~500 ms), and its last modification time is at least **60 seconds** in the past.
 - If you change directory paths, edit the `PATH_*` constants in the source code.
 - If labels overlap, consider increasing bottom margin or tweaking `SetNdivisions` and `SetLabelSize` on time axes.